 Less Gadget Time

 You can still remember a time when the world functioned perfectly well without smartphones.
 Your child will never know a world devoid of smart technology.
-You are going to witness your child grow up in a world that expects people to always be ‘on.’
+You will witness your child grow up in a world that expects people to always be ‘on.’
 Exposing your child to books won’t make gadgets less interesting, but it will show your child that there are other forms of entertainment.
-These other forms can bring some much-needed peace to their day by making the world turn quiet through reading.
+These other forms can bring much-needed peace to their day by making the world turn quiet through reading.

 Spark Their Imagination